 - Reading across Kohlberg’s works, Stage 5 sometimes appears to incorporate 4.5 – ie: with elements of BLUE thinking.
 In other writings, it appears more GREEN

-- Maslow’s concept of needs can be seen as what drives the vMEMES while Kohlberg’s stages of morality, the degrees of prejudice found by Theodore Adorno et al (1950) and Max Weber’s (1922) actions are different outputs of vMEME activity.
+- Maslow’s concept of needs can be seen as what drives the vMEMES while Kohlberg’s stages of morality, the degrees and types of prejudice found by Theodore Adorno et al (1950) and Max Weber’s (1922) ‘actions’ are different outputs of vMEME activity.
 Loevinger’s ego states can be seen as the mindsets which form when the vMEME or vMEME transition state is matched to the life conditions in the environment.